 The broader CCAP consists of five independent synods: the Livingstonia Synod in the north of Malawi, the Blantyre Synod in the south, the Nkhoma Synod in the central parts of Malawi, the CCAP Harare (Zimbabwe) Synod and the CCAP Zambia Synod.
-The Livingstonia and Blantyre Churches originated from Scottish missions, although the Nkhoma Synod of the CCAP was born from the endeavours of pioneer missionaries from the Dutch Reformed Church in the late nineteenth and early twentieth centuries.
+The Livingstonia and Blantyre Churches originated from Scottish missions.
+The Nkhoma Synod of the CCAP, in particular, was born from the endeavours of pioneer missionaries from the Dutch Reformed Church in the late nineteenth and early twentieth centuries.
 It is a rapidly growing church and is one of the biggest churches in the Reformed Church Family in Southern Africa.
 The CCAP Nkhoma Synod has always retained a distinct missional character, helping to establish and support other sister churches.

-Malawi, a largely agricultural country, borders on Mozambique, Zambia, and Tanzania although Lake Malawi, formerly Lake Nyasa, forms most of the country’s eastern border.
-The country, with more than 18 million inhabitants, is one of the most densely populated countries in Africa.
-The capital is Lilongwe with English as the official language and Chichewa as the recognised national language.
+Malawi, a largely agricultural country, borders Mozambique, Zambia, and Tanzania.
+Lake Malawi, formerly Lake Nyasa, forms most of the country’s eastern border.
+With more than 18 million people, Malawi is one of the most densely populated countries in Africa.
+English is the official language, while Chichewa is the national language.

-The former British protectorate, called Nyasaland, became the independent nation of Malawi.
+In 1964 the former British protectorate, called Nyasaland, became the independent nation of Malawi.
 After three decades of one-party rule by Pres.
 Hastings Kamuzu Banda, the first democratic, multiparty elections were held in 1994.
 A newly drafted constitution came into effect in 1995.

-The majority of the population, 80%, associate themselves with the Christian faith while 13% associate themselves with Islam, and 4% do not belong to any religion.
+Around 80% of the population is Christian, while 13% are Muslims, and 4% do not belong to any religion.
 Approximately 63% of the population is literate.

-It was thanks to the Scottish missionary Dr James Stewart from Lovedale in South-Africa that Rev. Andrew Charles Murray from the Dutch Reformed Church (DRC) joined Dr Robert Laws of the Free Church of Scotland in Bandawe, Malawi in 1888.
-Rev. A. C. Murray was the grandson of the first Rev. Andrew Murray who came to South Africa and is the ancestor of many generations of Murrays who would contribute hugely to mission work in Malawi and other Southern African countries.
+It was thanks to the Scottish missionary Dr James Stewart from Lovedale in South Africa that Rev. Andrew Charles Murray from the Dutch Reformed Church (DRC) joined Dr Robert Laws of the Free Church of Scotland in Bandawe, Malawi in 1888.
+Rev. A. C. Murray was the grandson of the first Rev. Andrew Murray who came to South Africa.
+Rev. Andrew Murray Snr was the ancestor of many generations of Murrays who would contribute hugely to mission work in Malawi and other Southern African countries.
 In July 1889 Rev. T. C. B. Vlok joined the missionaries and they obtained permission from the benevolent Chief Chiwere of the Angoni people to work in Central Malawi.
-Thus, on 28 November 1889, they pitched a tent in the place where the first mission station of the Dutch Reformed Church would be built at the place known today as Mvera.
+Hence, on 28 November 1889, they pitched a tent at the site where the Dutch Reformed Church would build its first mission station, which is now known as Mvera

 In 1892 Rev. Robert Blake joined them as a missionary and established Kongwe as the second DRC mission station.
 The mission action grew rapidly and in 1897 the first group of 19 believers were baptised.
 Among them were outstanding Christians who would serve the church eagerly, men like Simioni Gora, Dawide Tsirizani, Izake Kapologulani, and Solomon Kambere.
 There was also a young girl, Sara Lingodzi Nabanda, among the converts and she would act as a midwife at the mission station for many years to come.

-The missionaries’ approach was comprehensive and included the proclamation of the Word, that is, evangelism (kerygma) and addressing socio-economic issues such as health and looking after orphans, education, literature classes, and also agricultural and industrial training (diakonia).
+The missionaries’ approach was holistic and included evangelism (kerygma) as well as addressing socio-economic issues such as healthcare, orphanage care, education, literature classes, and also agricultural and industrial training (diakonia).
 Translating the Bible into Chichewa also formed part of their approach and the key person here was Dr W. H. Murray.
-From the beginning of the mission, the Malawian missionaries trained catechists and evangelists who then played a major role in furthering the growth of the church.
+From the beginning of the mission, the Malawian missionaries trained catechists and evangelists who then played a major role in facilitating the growth of the church.
 The first two Malawian ministers were ordained in 1925 and they were Rev. Andreya Namkumba and Rev. Namon Katenza.

 The DRC mission in Malawi also initiated three missions outside Malawi’s borders.
-In 1899 two missionaries and some evangelists were sent to Zambia, to begin with the mission at Magwero.
-The DRC of the Orange Free State would continue this work and it would lead to the development of the Reformed Church in Zambia (RCZ).
-In 1905 a delegation of Malawians who worked as migrant workers in South-Rhodesia (the Zimbabwe of today), requested a pastor for their own congregation in Salisbury (present-day Harare).
-Thus, in 1912, Rev. Vlok was sent to more or less 5 000 migrant workers in Zimbabwe.
-This would later constitute the CCAP, Harare Synod.
+In 1899 two missionaries and some evangelists were sent to Zambia, to start the mission at Magwero.
+The DRC of the Orange Free State took responsibility for this work and it led to the development of the Reformed Church in Zambia (RCZ).
+In 1905 a delegation of Malawians, who worked as migrant workers in South-Rhodesia (the Zimbabwe of today), requested a pastor for their congregation in Salisbury (present-day Harare).
+Thus, in 1912, Rev. Vlok was sent to serve more or less 5,000 migrant workers in Zimbabwe.
+This would later constitute the CCAP Harare Synod.

-The ideal for most DRC missions in the nineteenth and early twentieth centuries was to plant indigenous and autonomous churches that are, churches that could govern and support themselves and that would expand on their own.
-With the establishment of a congregational council in 1903 and a presbytery in 1926 and finally a synod in 1956 (when the presbyteries of Nkhoma, Blantyre, and Livingstonia became regional synods of the General Synod of the CCAP), this ideal was also pursued in Malawi.
-The autonomy was taken further when the DRC transferred supervision and control of all church work as well as all church property to the Nkhoma Synod, the DRC further strengthened the autonomy of the church.
+The majority of DRC missions in the nineteenth and early twentieth centuries aimed to establish indigenous and autonomous congregations capable of governing and supporting themselves and expanding independently.
+This ideal was also pursued in Malawi.
+In 1903, congregational council for the Nyasa Mission was established.
+It became a presbytery in 1926, and finally a synod in 1956 (when the presbyteries of Nkhoma, Blantyre, and Livingstonia became regional synods of the General Synod of the CCAP).
+By transferring control of all church work and church property to the Nkhoma Synod, the DRC further strengthened the autonomy of the church.

-The church now consists of 25 presbyteries, 210 congregations, and 3,514 prayer houses.
-The church has more than a million members and about 200,000 catechumens that are served by more than 200 pastors.
+The church now consists of 27 presbyteries, 219 congregations, and 3,514 prayer houses.
+The church has over one million members and about 200,000 catechumens that are served by more than 200 pastors.

-Medical Care: The health department of the CCAP, Nkhoma Synod consists of the Nkhoma Hospital, ten health centres, the Nkhoma Nursing College and several preventative healthcare community projects.
-The Nkhoma Hospital, founded in 1915 with just a few huts, is today a 220-bed general district hospital and they celebrated a hundred years’ of existence in October 2015, it celebrated its 100th anniversary.
+Medical Care: The health department of the CCAP Nkhoma Synod consists of the Nkhoma Hospital, ten health centres, the Nkhoma Nursing College, and several preventative healthcare community projects.
+Since 1915, the Nkhoma Hospital has grown from a few huts into a 220-bed general district hospital, and in October 2015, it celebrated its 100th anniversary.

 Under the dedicated guidance of their previous medical director, Dr Reynier Ter Haar, significant progress has been made in terms of combatting malaria and reducing mother and child mortality.

-Education: The impact of missions and the church on education in Malawi over the past one and a quarter centuries can hardly be overstated.
-With 1 200 outposts, many primary schools, three secondary schools and the more recent establishment of the Nkhoma University, education is high on the priority list.
+Education: The impact of missions and the church on education in Malawi over the past one and a quarter-century can hardly be overstated.
+With 1,200 outposts, many primary schools, three secondary schools and the more recent inauguration of the Nkhoma University, education is a top priority.
 Early childhood development has also received attention recently and a partnership between KIX (Children in Christ) at Malingunde and the Nkhoma Synod has been established in 2010.

-Agriculture: Mr Hennie Smit (now retired) played a very important role by introducing farmers to the Farming God’s Way project.
-A highlight was when a regional chief requested training for all his people.
-This method is increasingly followed by the farmers.
+Agriculture: Mr Hennie Smit (now retired) played a significant role by introducing farmers to the Farming God’s Way project.
+One of the most remarkable moments was when a regional chief requested training for his entire tribe.
+This method is increasingly followed by farmers.

 The CCAP Nkhoma Synod strives to be a Bible-centred church that adheres to church discipline.
 Local congregations own the church buildings and other properties, and the majority of church members are young people.
-They also print most of their books and stationary they use, themselves.
+The church prints most of its books and stationery using its own printing press.

-Challenges regarding identity: Like most of the other sister churches in the Reformed Church Family in the Southern African region, the CCAP, Nkhoma Synod is also struggling to redefine and assert its (Dutch) Reformed heritage in the face of growing neo-Pentecostal and charismatic churches and even churches that preach a prosperity gospel.
+Like most of the other sister churches in the Reformed Church Family in the Southern African region, the CCAP Nkhoma Synod is also struggling to redefine and assert its (Dutch) Reformed heritage in the face of growing Neo-Pentecostal churches, charismatic churches, and even churches that preach a prosperity gospel.
 In the CCAP, much emphasis is placed on the spiritual training of laypersons and the mentoring of ministers.

-Today there is a strong association between the CCAP, Nkhoma Synod and the rest of the DRC family, especially the DRC Family in the Cape Region.
+Today there is a strong association between the CCAP Nkhoma Synod and the rest of the DRC family, especially the DRC Family in the Cape Region.
 The 1962 Memorandum of Agreement was eventually replaced by the Partnership Agreement of 2003.
 The Witness Ministry (DRC Family Cape Region) facilitates this partnership.
-Through means of the agreement, staff is made available in certain key positions and other support is provided where necessary.
+Under the agreement, certain key positions are filled, and other assistance is provided as needed.

 The CCAP is a shining light for the gospel in the warm heart of Africa!